streamlit/streamlit/README.md

 - The Teams and Enterprise tiers provide secure single-click deploy, authentication, web editing, versioning, and much more for your Streamlit apps.
 They're both currently in closed beta, and you can [join the wait-list here](https://streamlit.io/cloud-sign-up).

 - The Community tier (formerly Streamlit sharing) is the perfect solution if your app is hosted in a public GitHub repo and you’d like anyone in the world to be able to access it.
-The community tier is free and you can request your invite [here.](https://streamlit.io/sharing)
+It's completely free to use and you can request your invite [here.](https://streamlit.io/sharing)

 ## License